anushagunnala/Nordstrom/brainy-thread-project/README.md

      1) Modal on home page as soon a customer visits the home page.
      2) Carousal changing image of some sub-section
      3) Carousal changing text-content of some sub-section
-2) On Category page a user can go to sub-category like clothing from selectin filter from side menu of links on images
+2) On Category page a user can go to sub-category like clothing from selection filter from side menu of links on images
 3) On Clothing page a user can see all clothes available and do these below actions
      1) For each cloth items following details are shown:-
          1) Item image